1n48yg/1n48yg/README.md

 - 👀 I’m interested in Artificial Intelligence
 - 🌱 I’m currently studying Mathematics and Computer Science at the University of British Columbia
-- 🔭 I'm currently working on improving my proficiency at solving algorithm puzzles
+- 🔭 I'm currently working on improving my proficiency at solving algorithmic problems
 - 📫 Feel free to reach out to me for whatever reason at: xiaoyang5811@gmail.com
 - ⚡ Fun fact: Proud DGG member alhamdulillah